stellar/stellar-core/docs/questions.md

 Do we allow alternate paths?
 	I don't think it is worth the protocol complexity.
 Clients can just retry if it fails.

-What is better, public keys in the AccountEntry and a tx to set the public key that an account must call before it can do any other tx or including the public key in every tx?
+What is better,
+	public keys in the AccountEntry and a tx to set the public key that an account must call before it can do any other tx

+	including the public key in every tx?
+	We could also make a special "create account tx" that takes in a public key Or we could make all sends to full public keys rather than to these hashes.

 How do we want to handle returning payments?
 	If a user sends a payment from a gateway and someone needs to return it